-The consultation paper contains eight chapters.
+The report contains nine chapters.
 The introductory chapter gives an overview of the project and the consultation process.
 The second chapter provides a summary of the building blocks of strata governance.
-The consultation paper ends with a brief concluding chapter.
+The report ends with a chapter setting out draft legislation and draft regulations and a brief concluding chapter.

-The remaining five chapters form the bulk of the consultation paper.
+The central five chapters form the bulk of the report.
 They each tackle the broad areas of the law that have generated issues for reform.
 Since strata governance is a vast topic, one of the first decisions taken by the committee was to identify a range of areas that contained the issues most in need of consideration by a law-reform body.
 In the committee's view, these areas are:

 - bylaws and rules;

 - statutory definitions;

 - general meetings and strata-council meetings;

-- finances; and
+- · finances: and

-• notices and communications.
+- notices and communications.